MikeRogers0/MikeRogersIO/source/blog/2020-02-20-rails-scaffolding-magic.html.md

 ---
 layout: post
-title: How to override the Rails default Scaffolding
+title: How to override the Ruby on Rails default scaffolding
 categories:
  – blog
 published: true